Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: A Second-order Perspective

 \section{A Second-order Perspective}

-Here, we describe a second-order perspective on adaptive methods without the square root.
+Here, we describe a second-order perspective on adaptive methods when the root is removed.
 This naturally resolves the scaling issue and is coherent with the original motivation to develop these methods.